hmustain/Tech-Blog/README.md

 ## Description
 This is our first full-stack web application.
 The purpose of this application is for the user to take all of the skills they've learned thus far, front-end and back-end technologies, and put the put them together and build a full stack web application.
-This one being a blog for tech people to be able to login and see post, post new co posts and update posst and delete post.
+This one being a blog for tech people to be able to login and see post, post new posts and update post and delete post.
 Also be able to post comments on other post and update/delete comments.

 ## Table of Contents